-I’ve talked about PicMonkey before and I’ve used it to create several custom graphics for my blogs and for my YouTube channel as well.
-Because I’ve used the tool so often, I knew that I could recreate the background image from the original Canva layout I found.
+I’ve talked about the PicMonkey online tool before and I’ve used it to create several custom graphics for my blogs and for my YouTube channel as well.
+Because I’ve used the tool so often, I knew that I could mimic the background image from the original Canva layout I found.
 Here’s how I did it:

 Let’s talk about: RESULTS

 Take a look at what happened when I shared this new graphic on Google+ and gave a little “mouth-to-mouth resuscitation” to a blog post that I originally published over 7 months ago.

 I’m sure these stats will change, but as I write this, my graphic was shared 20 times on Google+ on an otherwise uneventful Sunday evening.
 But what’s even more important for me is the comments that were left.
 For example, here’s what Charmaine Odusina had to say: (btw, it was Charmaine who inspired me to write this post.)